Walnut Street Bridge Renovation Project: Progress and Momentum!

 Major Upcoming Milestones

-By mid-November, contractors will relocate the sandblasting operation to the south side, staging along Riverfront Parkway under the Walnut Street Bridge.
+In the coming days, contractors will relocate the sandblasting operation to the south side, staging along Riverfront Parkway under the Walnut Street Bridge.
 (Note, the lay down area under the WSB in Coolidge Park will remain for woodwork and electrical repair).
 Weather permitting, the intensive sandblasting and painting of spans one, two, and three will kick off from this new staging area in December.

 Looking ahead into 2026, the electrical team expects to have all conduit installed on spans five through Frazier Avenue by the first of the year.
 Finally, the remaining wood installation, picking up from span six and extending to Frazier Avenue is estimated to be completed by the end of January 2026.
 Work on the wood installation will then begin towards the south half of the bridge towards downtown.